 If you own your property, you can choose whether or not to sell it.
-If your savings, investments, and other capital is less than the capital threshold (please see page 14 of this Fact Sheet) then you will be offered a Deferred Payment - please see Fact Sheet 'What is a Deferred Payment Scheme'.
+If your savings, investments, and other capital is less than the capital threshold (please see page 15 of this Fact Sheet) then you will be offered a Deferred Payment Agreement (DPA) - please see Fact Sheet 'Deferred Payment Scheme' and link on page 15 of this Fact Sheet.
+We will charge a one-off Administrative Charge for a Deferred Payment Agreement.
+If a DPA cannot be entered into the same Administrative Charge will apply for a Legal Charge to secure debt.

 Agreeing to a Deferred Payment allows a proportion of your charge to remain unpaid until a later date.
-We would expect you to contribute any income you receive and the shortfall between your income and the full cost of the placement would be the amount which is deferred.
+We would expect you to contribute any income you receive, including any rental income if the property is rented and the shortfall between your income and the full cost of the placement would be the amount which is deferred.
 The department will put a "Legal Charge" on the property until it has been sold.
 This means that we can recover the amount that you owe us from the money you get in the future when you sell your house.
+If your property is not registered with the Land Registry, then you will need to do so to enter into a Deferred Payment Agreement.